CTF-NFHackathon-2020/central-point/README_.md

 ![](assets/img6.png)

 We’ve added new labels, relations and properties to cover the requirements of the hackathon.
 The possibilities are huge.
-Among others, we created the relation between compound and drug (not present in Hetionet).
+We have created, among others,  the relation between compound and drug (not present in Hetionet).
+We also added the node :Publication, with curated data from PDFs available during the hackathon.
+Eventually, a crawler and the NER pipeline should allow to feed the Knowledge Graph.
+For the hackathon we decided to, besides the NER pipeline design, curate manually some docs.

 ![](assets/img7.png)
 ![](assets/img8.png)